apache/nuttx/Documentation/components/syscall.rst

 mksyscall
 ---------

-mksyscall is C program that is used used during the initial NuttX build by the logic in the top-level ``syscall/`` directory.
+mksyscall is C program that is used during the initial NuttX build by the logic in the top-level ``syscall/`` directory.
 Information about the stubs and proxies is maintained in a comma separated value (CSV) file in the ``syscall/`` directory.
 The mksyscall program will accept this CSV